Merian C. Cooper: Pioneer Pictures, Selznick International Pictures, and Metro-Goldwyn-Mayer

 Cooper helped the Whitney cousins form Pioneer Pictures in 1933, while he was still working for RKO.
 He was named vice president in charge of production for Pioneer Pictures in 1934.
 He would use Pioneer Pictures to test his technicolor innovations.
 The company contracted with RKO in order to fulfill Cooper's obligations to the company, including She and The Last Days of Pompeii.
 Cooper later referred to She as the "worst picture I ever made."

-After these disappointments, Pioneer Pictures released a short film in three-strip technicolor called La Cucaracha which was well received.
+After these disappointments, Pioneer Pictures released a short film in three-strip technicolor called La Cucaracha, which was well-received.
 The film won an Academy Award in 1934.
 Pioneer released the first full-length technicolor film, Becky Sharp in 1935.
 Cooper helped to advocate and pave the way for the ground-breaking technology of technicolor, as well as the widescreen process called Cinerama.

 Selznick formed Selznick International Pictures in 1935, and Pioneer Pictures merged with it in June 1936.
 Cooper became the vice president of Selznick International Pictures that same year.
 Cooper did not stay long; he resigned in 1937 due to disagreements over the film Stagecoach.

 After resigning from Selznick International, Cooper went to Metro-Goldwyn-Mayer (MGM) in June 1937.
 A noteworthy project that Cooper was involved in was the fantasy film War Eagles.
-The film, which would have used extensive special effects, was abandoned in approximately 1939, and never finished.
+The film, which would have used extensive special effects, was abandoned in approximately 1939 and never finished.
 Cooper was to return to the Army Air Force.

 World War II

 Cooper re-enlisted and was commissioned a colonel in the U.S. Army Air Forces.
 He served with Col. Robert L. Scott in India.
 He worked as logistics liaison for the Doolittle Raid.
 Thereafter, Cooper and Scott worked with Col. Caleb V. Haynes at Dinjan Airfield.
 They all were involved in establishing the Assam-Burma-China Ferrying Command.
 This marked the beginnings of The Hump Airlift.

 Colonel Cooper later served in China as chief of staff for General Claire Chennault of the China Air Task Force, which was the precursor of the Fourteenth Air Force.
-On 25 October 1942 a CATF raid consisting of 12 B-25s and 7 P-40s, led by Colonel Cooper, successfully bombed the Kowloon Docks at Hong Kong.
+On October 25, 1942, a CATF raid consisting of 12 B-25s and 7 P-40s, led by Colonel Cooper, successfully bombed the Kowloon Docks at Hong Kong.

-He served then from 1943 to 1945 in the Southwest Pacific as chief of staff for the Fifth Air Force's Bomber Command.
+He served from 1943 to 1945 in the Southwest Pacific as chief of staff for the Fifth Air Force's Bomber Command.
 At the end of the war, he was promoted to brigadier general.
 For his contributions, he was also aboard the USS Missouri to witness Japan's surrender.